isomerpages/moe-tampinespri/index.md

       title: Announcements
       id: announcements
       announcement_items:
-        - title: Consent for School Health and Dental Screening (P1 and P5)
-          date: 10 January 2025
-          announcement: Dear Parents/Guardians, your consent is required for health and dental screening for P1 and P5 students.
-          link_text: Click here for more...
-          link_url: /consent-for-school-health-and-dental-screening-p1-and-p5/
         - title: Notice of Closure Dates for Shanghai Uniform Outlets
           date: 15 January 2025
           announcement: Dear Parents/Guardians, please take note of the closure dates for